 This is a thrilling sport combining skill, windpower, strength and a love for speed.
 Everyone can learn, whether you’d simply like to fly the kite or if you’d rather attempt some advanced wave jumping.
 Scotland’s coasts are a mecca for the sport, in particular, the Isle of Tiree.
 You can learn the basics at Troon in Ayrshire with Kitesurf Scotland or if you’re heading to the East Coast, check out Skymonster Kitesurfing School where you can enjoy one-to-one kitesurfing lessons.

 With some of the best waves in Europe and huge swells from the North Sea and Atlantic, Scotland is blessed with some truly epic surf.
 Catch waves off the northern coast of Thurso, or learn to pop-up at Belhaven Bay in East Lothian, a safe place to polish your wave-riding skills.

 No waves?
 No problem!
 If you haven’t already, this summer is the perfect time to wake up to wakeboarding.
 An activity which involves blasting along the water’s surface behind a speed boat, the wake from the boat is where this exhilarating sport gets its name.
-Head to Foxlake Adventures in Dunbar or Dundee to try out cable wakeboarding which involves being pulled across the water by an overhead cable, rather than a boat.
+Head to Foxlake Adventures in Dunbar or Wild Shore in Dundee to try out cable wakeboarding which involves being pulled across the water by an overhead cable, rather than a boat.